About The Exhibition

 Self-taught contemporary expressionist working primarily in acrylics.
 Known for colourful, emotionally resonant landscapes and seascapes—often featured with Surrey Contemporaries and exhibited at Denbies Vineyard near Dorking.
 Awarded Artist of the Month by Guildford Arts Society in September 2020.

-Jean Threlkeld
+Jeanne Threlkeld

 Alan Stoney